Cameron Grebe

 NOPSEMA

-Cameron Grebe leads NOPSEMA’s Environment, Renewables and Decommissioning Division since joining the regulator in August 2011, and will be Deputy CEO Regulatory Strategy and Improvement from February 2024.
-Cameron has extensive industry experience with over 16 years as an environmental engineer, adviser, and manager at BHP, Woodside Energy and Shell Global Solutions International.
+Cameron Grebe is Deputy CEO at the National Offshore Petroleum Safety and Environmental Management Authority (NOPSEMA) and leads the Strategic Regulation and Improvement Division.
+Cameron has extensive industry experience with over 16 years as an environmental engineer, adviser, and general manager at BHP, Woodside Energy and Shell Global Solutions International.

-Cameron led the inception and implementation of NOPSEMA’s regulation of environmental management, which involved a comprehensive stakeholder engagement and streamlining program.
+He joined the regulator in August 2011 to lead the inception and implementation of NOPSEMA’s regulation of environmental management, which involved a comprehensive stakeholder engagement and streamlining program.
 He continues to work within NOPSEMA’s leadership team to ensure offshore energy industries take place with appropriate protections for offshore workers and the environment.
-This has included substantial stakeholder engagement, reforms to improve transparency, consultation processes and more recently decommissioning and leads NOPSEMA’s work with the Federal Government to establish and implement the offshore renewable energy regulatory framework.
+This has included substantial improvements to Australia’s offshore petroleum oil spill preparedness and response arrangements, strategic programs to improve decommissioning planning and outcomes and more recently reforms to improve transparency and stakeholder consultation.

 Cameron is Australia’s representative and current Chair of the International Offshore Petroleum Environment Regulators forum (IOPER) and a member of the National Committee for the Australasian Environmental Law Enforcement Network (AELERT).

-Cameron holds a Bachelor of Engineering (Environmental Engineering) from RMIT University and a Post Graduate Diploma in Energy Studies from Murdoch University.
+Cameron holds a Bachelor of Engineering (Environmental Engineering) from RMIT University, a Post Graduate Diploma in Energy Studies from Murdoch University and is a Member of the Australian Institute of Company Directors.

-Cameron Grebe leads NOPSEMA’s Environment, Renewables and Decommissioning Division since joining the regulator in August 2011, and will be Deputy CEO Regulatory Strategy and Improvement from February 2024.
-Cameron has extensive industry experience with over 16 years as an environmental engineer, adviser, and manager at BHP, Woodside Energy and Shell Global Solutions International.
+Cameron Grebe is Deputy CEO at the National Offshore Petroleum Safety and Environmental Management Authority (NOPSEMA) and leads the Strategic Regulation and Improvement Division.
+Cameron has extensive industry experience with over 16 years as an environmental engineer, adviser, and general manager at BHP, Woodside Energy and Shell Global Solutions International.

-Cameron led the inception and implementation of NOPSEMA’s regulation of environmental management, which involved a comprehensive stakeholder engagement and streamlining program.
+He joined the regulator in August 2011 to lead the inception and implementation of NOPSEMA’s regulation of environmental management, which involved a comprehensive stakeholder engagement and streamlining program.
 He continues to work within NOPSEMA’s leadership team to ensure offshore energy industries take place with appropriate protections for offshore workers and the environment.
-This has included substantial stakeholder engagement, reforms to improve transparency, consultation processes and more recently decommissioning and leads NOPSEMA’s work with the Federal Government to establish and implement the offshore renewable energy regulatory framework.
+This has included substantial improvements to Australia’s offshore petroleum oil spill preparedness and response arrangements, strategic programs to improve decommissioning planning and outcomes and more recently reforms to improve transparency and stakeholder consultation.

 Cameron is Australia’s representative and current Chair of the International Offshore Petroleum Environment Regulators forum (IOPER) and a member of the National Committee for the Australasian Environmental Law Enforcement Network (AELERT).

-Cameron holds a Bachelor of Engineering (Environmental Engineering) from RMIT University and a Post Graduate Diploma in Energy Studies from Murdoch University.
+Cameron holds a Bachelor of Engineering (Environmental Engineering) from RMIT University, a Post Graduate Diploma in Energy Studies from Murdoch University and is a Member of the Australian Institute of Company Directors.

 HOSTED BY